Vondelstraat riots: Events

-Vondelstraat is a major street in the centre of Amsterdam and was the location of a large squatting squad that occupied property.
+Vondelstraat is a residential street in the centre of Amsterdam and was the location of a large squatting squad that occupied property.
 On 29 February, the state evicted squatters from a building on the corner of Vondelstraat and Eerste Constantijn Huygensstraat.
 Amid violent protests from hundreds of squatters, who reoccupied the building and built huge barricades, over a thousand police officers and soldiers were deployed to stop their actions.

 The rioters threw objects and petrol bombs, and police responded with tear gas.
-Street fights continued until 3 March.
-A tank that was deployed, driven by Major Tom van Erk, managed to demolish the barricades.
+Ultimately, the Royal Netherlands Army deployed armoured engineering vehicles to demolish the barricades and drive away the squatters.
 Calm returned that day.

 Fifty police officers were hurt during the events.

 Aftermath

 Another massive squatting protest happened on 30 April 1980 during the coronation of Queen Beatrix.
 Other riots, albeit smaller, also happened in August, September and December, as well as in 1981 and 1982.
 In the late 1980s the squatting movement became less prevalent, particularly after the increase of house building in the city.
 In 2010, the Dutch parliament voted to ban squatting entirely.